 The bite can be off in a number of ways.
 To be able to describe the different types of bites, a classification system was developed to help define three main categories of bites, or malocclusion:

-Class I malocclusion - the upper and lower teeth are in the proper front-back position, but may have other problems (crowding, rotations, misalignment etc.)
+The upper and lower teeth are in the proper front-back position, but may have other problems (crowding, rotations, misalignment etc.)

-Class II malocclusion – the upper teeth are too far ahead of the lower teeth (commonly referred to as an “overbite”)
+The upper teeth are too far ahead of the lower teeth (commonly referred to as an “overbite”)

 The three main classification systems define how a bite may be off in a front to back direction.
 Althouth the class I malocclusion may have a good front to back bite position, there may be other features that characterize the malocclusion.
 For example, a class I malocclusion patient may have significant crowding, spacing, midline asymmetry, crossbites, rotated teeth, or other problems.